 So you're probably aware that we have a national health insurance scheme called "MediShield Life".
-And you may also have heard of another national insurance scheme called "ElderShield" – especially if you're over 40 years old.
+And you may also have heard of another national insurance scheme called called “CareShield Life” - especially if you’re over 30 years old.
+CareShield Life is the upgraded version of ElderShield.

 But how much do you really know about these two government-based schemes?
 And do you know how they can help you?